-- Supply materials such as baseballs in accordance with national supplier agreements as are in place at that time - Championship medals for teams finishing first, second and third in each competition category.
-24 medals will be sent to all events except Canada Cup (26), and Men's (27). - Supply the following post championship awards in conjunction with national suppliers; Offensive player of the tournament and defensive player of the tournament
+- Baseball Canada Representative expenses (accommodations, transportation to accommodations upon arrival, transportation between fields and accommodations, return transportation back home after event, and per diems) - Host to coordinate accommodations and transportation during the event, Baseball Canada to reimburse host for costs - Supply materials such as baseballs in accordance with national supplier agreements as are in place at that time - Championship medals for teams finishing first, second and third in each competition category.
+24 medals will be sent to all events except Canada Cup (26), and Men's (27). - Supply the following post championship awards in conjunction with national suppliers; Offensive player of the tournament and defensive player of the tournament - Support in of signage for Baseball Canada related sponsors and advertisers - Promotional materials as agreed upon by the host and Baseball Canada